 However, it doesn't really matter so much as when they are served but how they look – and these wonderfully fresh French salads really do deserve a place on your table.

-Again you really don't need to wait for an occasion to serve these wonderful salads, just make them for a light lunch or whenever you feel like one – they are so tasty and extremely healthy.
+And you really don't need to wait for an occasion to serve these wonderful salads, just make them for a light lunch or whenever you feel like one – they are so tasty and extremely good for you.

-A fresh green salad recipe to add to your hors d oeuvres or just to have with your family meal.
+A fresh green salad recipe to add to your hors d'oeuvres or just to have with your family meal.
 The French usually have a green salad with their midday and evening meal.
-It is served with the main course or after the main course.

 Easy and economical to make.